 State sales and use taxes were introduced in 1935 and 1937, respectively.
 The sales tax is a consumption tax levied on sales of tangible personal property and some services.1 The tax is paid by consumers and collected by vendors on the state’s behalf.
 Generally, vendors remit sales tax returns to the Colorado Department of Revenue on a monthly basis, though some vendors with very few sales may file returns either quarterly or annually.
 The state allows vendors with less than $1 million in taxable sales during a filing period to deduct and retain a portion of sales tax collections to offset the cost of collecting and remitting tax to the state, commonly called a vendor fee.
-The vendor fee is equal to 4 percent of the sales tax, but is capped at $1000,00 per filing period per retailer.
+The vendor fee is equal to 4 percent of the sales tax, but is capped at $1,000 per filing period per retailer.
 During 2023, the vendor fee rate will be temporarily increased to 5.3 percent.

 Colorado has a complementary use tax that applies when sales tax is owed but was not collected, if, for instance, the seller had not been authorized as a vendor.
 When personal property on which sales tax was not collected is consumed, the consumer is responsible for remitting the use tax to the state.
 Instructions and forms for filing use tax are available on the Department of Revenue website.
 Use tax revenue is largely driven by capital investment among manufacturing, energy, and mining firms.